 So what's wrong with petroleum jelly, you ask?

 So, what's the alternative?
-Look for a natural or organic lip balm that has a base of beeswax, along with vegetable waxes and oils and, if you're after a paw paw treatment in particular, we suggest something like Suvana Certified Organic Paw Paw Balm.
+Look for a natural or organic lip balm that has a base of beeswax or vegetable waxes and oils.
+If you're after a paw paw treatment in particular, we suggest something like Suvana Certified Organic Paw Paw Balm.
 This one has a base of castor seed oil, beeswax, coconut oil, jojoba oil and cocoa butter.
-Almost good enough to eat, this soothing balm comes in Honey or Coconut flavour and also contains natural vitamin E. Not just for moisturising dry lips, Suvana's Paw Paw Balm is also great for softening rough elbows and knees, soothing cuts and scratches and even helping with puffy eyes.
+Almost good enough to eat, this soothing balm also contains natural vitamin E. Not just for moisturising dry lips, Suvana's Paw Paw Balm is a great multi-tasker and can be used for softening rough elbows and knees, soothing cuts and scratches and even helping with puffy eyes.